esPass/espass.github.io/links.md

 permalink: /links/
 ---

-There are recently more projects popping up also trying to bring tickets on the BlockChain.
-This is a list to keep track of them - if you know more please let me know.
+There are recently more projects emerging that are also trying to bring tickets on the BlockChain.
+This is a list to keep track of them.
+If you know more please let me know.
 The order is very roughly from interesting(top) to (IMHO) BS(bottom).

 * <a href="https://www.hellosugoi.com">hellosugoi</a>
 * <a href="https://www.secutix.com">SecuTix</a>